blnknlights/blnknlights.github.io/docs/source/htb/machines/easy/facts/facts.md

 2025-09-11 12:06:52 randomfacts
 ```

-Got a warning, there's a new version of the aws cli apparently, so I'm gettingthat
+Got a warning, there's a new version of the aws cli apparently, so I'm getting that.
 ```bash
 sudo pacman -S aws-cli-v2
 aws --version